This post is also available in: Español

 - 1 tablespoon honeycomb

 - On a saucepan add the hibiscus flowers.

 - Cook for 30-45 minutes until a syrup is formed and the flowers are tender and soft.

-- Can the Hibiscus Flowers in Honeycomb Syrup and enjoy in appetizers, for garnishes and in cocktails.
+- Store the Hibiscus Flowers in Honeycomb Syrup in mason jars, keep them refrigerated.
+Enjoy as appetizers, for garnishes, and in cocktails.